 - In a microwave-safe bowl, melt about 1 cup dark chocolate of your choice with a tablespoon of coconut oil or nut butter (I used cashew butter).

 - Scoop dough into desired sized raspberry truffle balls.
 Place a stick in the middle of the balls to make "cake pops".
 Dip in melted chocolate until fully covered, sprinkle with raspberry and/or sprinkles.

 - Freeze for additional 15 – 20 minutes.
 Enjoy!

-- **If the dough appears to be too wet, add 1 tbsp coconut flour at a time (up to 3 - 4 tbsp).
-Coconut flour absorbs to moisture in the dough.
-So you don't want to overdo it which may result in a dryer texture.
+- **If the dough appears to be too wet, add 1 tbsp coconut flour at a time (up to 3 – 4 tbsp).
+Coconut flour absorbs the moisture in the dough.
+So you don’t want to overdo it which may result in a dryer texture.